-For faculty members who are recent graduates of an ACGME-accredited adolescent medicine program, the Review Committee expects that individual to take and pass the next eligible ABP, ABFM, or ABIM adolescent medicine certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited developmentalbehavioral pediatrics program, the Review Committee expects that individual to take and pass the next available ABP developmental-behavioral pediatrics certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.